v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

 Vineyard Scheduler
 ------------------

-Vineyard operator includes a scheduler plugin to scheduling workload on vineyard to where its input are placed when possible to reduce the cost of data migration.
-The vineyard scheduler plugin is developed based on `Kubernetes Scheduling Framework`_ and the overall scheduling strategy is summarized as follows.
+The Vineyard operator includes a scheduler plugin designed to efficiently schedule workloads on Vineyard by placing them as close as possible to their input data, thereby reducing data migration costs.
+The Vineyard scheduler plugin is developed based on the `Kubernetes Scheduling Framework`_, and its overall scheduling strategy can be summarized as follows:

-- All vineyard workloads can only be deployed in the nodes that exists vineyard daemon server.
+- All Vineyard workloads can only be deployed on nodes where the Vineyard daemon server is present.
-- If a workload doesn't depend on any other workload, it will be scheduled by **round-robin**.
-  E.g. If a workload has 3 replicas and there are 3 nodes that exists vineyard daemon server, the first replica will be scheduled on the first node, the second replica will be scheduled on the second node, and so on.
+- If a workload does not depend on any other workload, it will be scheduled using a **round-robin** approach.
+For example, if a workload has 3 replicas and there are 3 nodes with Vineyard daemon servers, the first replica will be scheduled on the first node, the second replica on the second node, and so on.
-- If a workload depends on other workloads, it will be scheduled by **best-effort**.
+- If a workload depends on other workloads, it will be scheduled using a **best-effort** policy.
-  Assuming a workload produces N chunks during its lifecycle, and there are M nodes that exists vineyard daemon server, the best-effort policy will try to make the next workload consume :code:`M/N`: chunks.
-E.g. Imaging a workload produces 12 chunks and their distributions are as follows:
+  Assuming a workload produces N chunks during its lifecycle, and there are M nodes with Vineyard daemon servers, the best-effort policy will attempt to make the next workload consume :code:`M/N`: chunks.
+For instance, imagine a workload produces 12 chunks with the following distribution:

   .. code::